 The University encourages students to talk to someone about any possible violation of the University’s Policy on Harassment, Discrimination, and Sexual Misconduct and wants students to be fully informed about what happens to information disclosed to University employees.
 We want students to get the help and support they need, and to learn about their options for reporting so the University can respond appropriately.

 It is important for students to know University employees, depending on their role, have different abilities to maintain a student’s confidentiality.
-Under Title IX, the University has an obligation to investigate all allegations of sexual misconduct, including sexual assault, sexual harassment, domestic violence, dating violence, stalking, rape, and acquaintance rape about which a “responsible employee” knows or should have known.
-Any University employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct is a “responsible employee.”
-All members of the faculty and many other academic appointees and staff are “responsible employees” and, as such, are obligated to report sexual misconduct to the University's Title IX Coordinator or Deputy Title IX Coordinator for Students.
-There are resources available for Responsible Employees including the Responsible Employee Resource Guide.
+Under Title IX, the University has an obligation to investigate all allegations of sexual misconduct, including sexual assault, sexual harassment, domestic violence, dating violence, stalking, rape, and acquaintance rape about which an Individual with Title IX Reporting Responsibilities knows or should have known.
+Any University employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct is an Individual with Title IX Reporting Responsibilities.
+All members of the faculty and many other academic appointees and staff are Individuals with Title IX Reporting Responsibilities and, as such, are obligated to report sexual misconduct to the University's Title IX Coordinator or Deputy Title IX Coordinator for Students.
+There are resources available for Responsible Employees including the Individuals with Title IX Reporting Responsibilities Guide.
 Additional information can be found at the Office for Equal Opportunity Programs website.